sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Whenever you are half-hearted in anything, it lingers longer.

 - Hindus say, Anam Brahma, food is divine, a gift from God.

+- "God is doing and doing is god." ~ Vinay

+- "You're the last hope of your parents." ~ Sahil